BELONGING AND COMMUNITY

 Theme work at micro school demonstrating social justice topic of prison and mental health reform.

-Older students learn about diversity and equity through theme units like World Religions or the American Civil Rights Movement.
-They are encouraged to grapple with and form opinions on real world issues.
-Should colleges continue to use Affirmative Action in admissions?
-How concrete is the separation of church and state in America?
-Moreover, what can we do to make the world a more equitable place?
+Older students learn theme units like World Religions or the American Civil Rights Movement.
+They are encouraged to grapple with and form personal opinions on real world issues.
+What responsibility should society have to its most vulnerable members?
+What does it mean to be part of a democracy?
+Moreover, what can we do to make the world a better place?

 Non religious school flyer selling Zulu bracelets to support charity.